by Lance Hill | Apr 23, 2025 | How To, Mirliton, Uncategorized

 Strong winds and hurricanes can shred a mirliton vine and stress it enough to delay or even stop flowering.

-Michelle Inmpastato Glore discovered an ingenious way to inexpensively and quickly protect the vine from winds: netting.
+Michelle Impastato Glore discovered an ingenious way to inexpensively and quickly protect the vine from winds: netting.
+It’s the most effective way to protect your vines from wind damage–even in hurricane winds.

-With her young plants, she sandwiches them between two layers of netting and secures it to the trellis on both sides with clips.
-She pushes the tips of the clips through both sides so they hold the vine snuggly but not so tight that it breaks the stems.
+With young plants, she sandwiches them between two layers of netting and secures it to the trellis on both sides with clips.
+She pushes the tips of the clips through both sides so they hold the vine snugly but not so tightly that it breaks the stems.

 Both vines survived gusts of 20 mph, and the large vine should have sustained gusts up to 70 mph.